rte-france/digital-fault-recording-database/README.md

 The number of bits to encode a sample is 16 bits

-Quantization levels range from -32767 to 32767, or 16 bits
+Quantization levels range from -32767 to 32767

-The quantization step size for voltage signals is 18.310 V per level
+The quantization step size for voltage signals is 18.310 V

-The quantization step size for current signals is 4.314 A per level
+The quantization step size for current signals is 4.314 A

 ## Examples of Observed Voltage and Current Signals